 My research bridges the natural and social sciences.
 I publish in several fields, including environmental science and environmental studies, geography, development studies, and urban studies.
-I also publish in specialist water journals, and top scientific journals such as Science.
+I have published in Science, Global Environmental Change, Review of International Political Economy, and World Development.

 - 2013 Lankford, B., Bakker, K., Zeitoun, M., and Conway, D., (Eds.)
 Water Security: Principles, Perspectives, and Practices.
 London: Routledge.

 - 2013 Norman, E., Cohen, A., and Bakker, K. (eds.)
 Water Without Borders?
 Canada, the United States, and Shared Waters.
 (Toronto: University of Toronto Press)